APT-410/Resources-for-learning/README.md

 # Learning resources & frequent tools for programming, security and general IT

 Hi this is just a simple set of learning paths and tricks I found to help me, this is a quick list and is broken out into some sub paths.
+As there is so much content I will update when I can.
 If you have suggestions feel free to comment or create an issue or pull request.
 This can be openly shared and modified.

 [Click here to check this out in the website](https://apt-0.github.io/Resources-for-learning/)